Ferris-Labs/site-draft/content/en/docs/Overview/ferris_fx/DeveloperGuide/Parameters_Configuration_State_Secrets.md

 context.params.get('param_name')
 ```

-These parameters are populated from the `data` section of the trigerring CloudEvent or from the values entered in the form attached to the service (Please review section on Service UI generation).
+These parameters are populated from the `data` section of the trigerring CloudEvent or from the values entered in the form attached to the service.
+Please review section [Service UI generation](/docs/overview/ferris_fx/developerguide/"ui_generator")

 An example CloudEvent: